All Products

 You can use multiple methods to delete objects that you no longer need from your buckets in OSS.

 You can configure object tags to classify objects.
-Tags allow you to configure lifecycle rules and access control lists (ACLs) for objects that have the same tag.
+Tags allow you to configure lifecycle rules and ACLs for objects that have the same tag.

 Manage object metadata

-Object metadata describes object attributes.
-Object metadata includes standard HTTP headers and user metadata.
+Object metadata describes the attributes of an object.
+The metadata includes standard HTTP headers and user metadata.
 You can configure HTTP headers to create custom HTTP request policies, such as object cache policies and policies for forced object downloads.
-You can also configure the user metadata of an object to identify the purposes or attributes of the object.
+You can also configure user metadata to identify the purposes or attributes of objects.

 Single-connection bandwidth throttling